organicdesign/distributed-backup/README.md

 Be sure to run the setup process first.

-The system is setup in two parts - a client and a daemon, you will need to run the daemon first and then use it via the client or FUSE.
+The system is setup in two parts - a client and a daemon, you will need to run the daemon first and then use it via CLI or FUSE.

 You can add the `--help` flag to any script to get more help.